cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 - Multi factor authentication, risk-based authentication It shall be carried out to register customer and set access controls strictly to avoid defraud customer funds, changing to fiat and money laundering by spoofing customers.
-- Confirmation of intention according to risk of operation To be consistent with convenience of customers and safety of service, It shall be considered to make different level to authenticate by risks of customer’s operation.
+- Confirmation of intention according to risk of operation To be consistent with convenience of customers and safety of service, It shall be considered to make different level to authenticate by risks of customer's operation.
 For example, low risk operations such as display balance of account or details of trade may be allowed by single factor authentication, but update transactions such as trading coins or changing address or account shall be authenticated by additional factor.
   In addition, operations it may cause damages such as output coin or order of fiat transaction shall be ordered to confirm by additional authenticate or to confirm intention by operator.
 - Data preservation on deleting account
   Cryptoassets custodians shall implement system be able to rollback after erasing for certain period if customer stated spoofed or unauthorized access.
 Cryptoassets custodians shall delete account if requested from customer, but they also shall consider about risks that attacker spoofed to customer requests to delete account.